SQream/sqream_docs/reference/sql/sql_statements/utility_commands/select_health_check_monitoring.rst

 Provides insights into cluster storage chunks and their fragmentation process.
 Offers an indication of irrelevant storage files in the cluster, preventing potential bottlenecks in chunk iteration during table readings in advance.

+``storage`` monitoring has a lengthy execution time, necessitating low-frequency checks to prevent undue strain on your environment.

 .. code-block:: sql

 	SELECT health_check_monitoring('storage', 'path/to/my/input.json', 'directory/where/i/save/logs')